Form of verb is beyond many English (4,5)

 'beyond' becomes 'past' (to go beyond something is to go past it).

-'many english' becomes 'tense' (I am not sure about this - if you are sure you should believe this answer much more).
+'many english' becomes 'tense' (I can't justify this - if you can you should give a lot more credence to this answer).

 'past'+'tense'='PAST TENSE'